dariusf/fable/test/examples.t/crime.md

     `->prewindow`

 - `?seen('murder_scene')>=5` Leave the room `1`
     I'd seen enough.
-I `$bedroom_light.on ? 'switched off the lamp, then ' : ''`turned and left the room.
+I `$bedroom_light.on ? ' switched off the lamp, then ' : ''` turned and left the room.
     `->joe_in_hall`

 `->murder_scene`